top of page

 You can exchange money at banks, exchange bureaus, and some hotels.
 Feel free to ask us for the best places to exchange currency.

 Credit cards are accepted in larger cities and tourist areas.
-Let us help you plan for areas where cash may be necessary.
+Some restaurants charg a 5% fee.

 ATMs are available in urban areas.
 We can provide guidance on the availability of ATMs and cash withdrawal limits.